laurelherting/lmh-headspace/AWS/examTips.md

   * HDD, Cold - SC1 - less frequently accessed data
   * HDD, Magnetic - Standard - cheap, infrequently accessed storage

+* Q: Thinking of moving an on-premise SQL Server cluster into AWS, using EC2 instances rather than RDS?
+You need to recommend the most suitable EBS volume type for the cluster to use, and pair it with a suitable EC2 instance type.
+You know that the throughput must be good, most important thing is to maintain a consistent level of IOPS under normal load which can increase to a much higher level at busy times.
+  Which EC2 and EBS pairings?
+* A: IOPS w/ec2

 ### SSD
     General purpose SSD(GP2)
       Balances price and performance for wide variety of workloads